oliw/oliw.github.io.src/content/posts/notes_digest.md

 > Treat people like you’ll know them for the next ten thousand years and work on the kinds of projects you’ll be proud to tell your grandchildren about.

-Why it still resonates: Its a great ideal
+Why it still resonates: Its a great ideal!